 The island features stunning white sandy beaches, lush vegetation, Baobab tree forests and Mango trees.
 Likoma is inhabited by approx. 9000 people, who will provide you with the warmest welcome, as you stroll through the villages.

 Despite its small size, Likoma island features St Peters cathedral, one of the largest churches in Africa.

 If all of this isn’t enough then why not pamper yourself in the spa and let our resident masseuse work away all your aches and pains.

 At Kaya, we offer a variety of luxurious rooms, all with spectacular views of the beach or lake.
 Each chalet having its own unique décor and some offering private pools.

 The first chalet on the beach, closest to the bar and restaurant makes Khuyu the perfect place for those who wish to just relax and enjoy the lake.

 Our second chalet from the beach.
 Built higher up the rocks Mbungu has stunning views across the lake and across the Kaya Mawa beach.
 Below the chalet down a stone stairway is a private deck with access straight into the lake.

 Nestled right on the edge of the lake, Msekwa is a photographer's favourite.
 Enter through an arched doorway.
 The wooden walkway allows you to make the best of the lake.

-Almost at the top of a rocky knoll Nkwhazi boasts 180 degree views down the lake and across to Mozambique Three split level decks and a plunge pool with seating for two.
+Almost at the top of a rocky knoll Nkhwazi boasts 180 degree views over the lake and across to Mozambique, a multi level deck with lounge area and a plunge pool with seating for two.